dllussier/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a Data Scientist and Artificial Intelligence Developer with 11+ years research experience and 6+ years exerpience in AI.
+bio: I am an artist and fitness coach with experience as a Data Scientist and Artificial Intelligence Developer with 11+ years research experience and 6+ years exerpience in AI.

 interests:
 - Developmental Psychology and Neuroscience